citp/privacy-policy-historical/n/ne/net/net-temps.com.md

-> *The following text is extracted and transformed from the net-temps.com privacy policy that was archived on 2005-02-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050203200713id_/http%3A//www.net-temps.com/about/index.htm%3Ftype%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the net-temps.com privacy policy that was archived on 2005-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051210161249id_/http%3A//www.net-temps.com/about/index.htm%3Ftype%3Dprivacy) for the most accurate reproduction.*

 # About Net-Temps

+About Net-Temps

 **Privacy Statement**
-Effective June 14, 2004
+Effective November 14, 2005

-[](http://www.truste.org/ivalidate.php?url=www.net-temps.com) Net-Temps is a licensee of the TRUSTe Privacy Program.
+[](http://www.truste.org/ivalidate.php?url=www.net-temps.com&sealid=101) Net-Temps is a licensee of the TRUSTe Privacy Program.
 TRUSTe is an independent, non-profit organization whose mission is to build users. trust and confidence in the Internet by promoting the use of fair information practices.
 Because Net-Temps wants to demonstrate its commitment to your privacy, we have agreed to disclose our information practices and have our privacy practices reviewed for compliance by TRUSTe.
-By displaying the TRUSTe trustmark, Net-Temps has agreed to notify you of:
+By displaying the TRUSTe trustmark, Net-Temps ([www.net-temps.com](http://www.net-temps.com/)) has agreed to notify you of:

   1. What personally identifiable information of yours or third party personally identifiable information that is collected from you through the website
   2. The organization collecting the information